bodrovis/Sitepoint-source/CONTRIBUTING.md

-# Source code for articles on SitePoint

-This repo contains source code for my [articles on SitePoint](http://www.sitepoint.com/author/ibodrov/) (starting from March 2015).

-Source code for previous articles can be found in the corresponding [repos](https://github.com/bodrovis?tab=repositories).

-## Reporting issues / asking questions
+# Reporting issues / asking questions

 I am really glad when I receive feedback and questions from you guys because this means my articles are interesting and useful.
 After all I am doing this for you as I really love teaching :).